Communicate your instructions clearly

 Definition of communication

-Communication is the mutual exchange of ideas and interpretation of messages between two or more persons, which is directed at achieving a specific purpose by means of different media.
+Communication is the mutual exchange of ideas between two or more persons, which is directed at achieving a specific purpose by means of different media.
 Communication is completed when the sender has assured himself that the receiver has received exactly what he has sent.

 Principles of communication